pimsmath/m2pi.ca/content/course/2023/high-performance-leadership/index.md

 ### Description

 Mitacs will offer their Leadership Skills course to our workshop participants.
-You will need to enroll for this course on the EDGE portal and complete the (approx. 90 minute) asynchronous portion of the course prior to the workshop.
+You will need to enroll for this course on the [EDGE portal](https://edge-reg.mitacs.ca/) and complete the (approx. 90 minute) asynchronous portion of the course prior to the workshop.
 On completion of the asynchronous part of the course and signing up for the facilitated session you will receive a Zoom link from Mitacs for the facilitated part of the course taking place on July 13th, 2023, from 1:00 pm until 3:30 pm MDT.

 Please follow the instructions below to access this course.

 _**N.B.
-If you don’t have an EDGE account yet, please see the instructions in the M2PI orientation guide to create an account and log in.**_
+This course will be provided through the [Mitacs EDGE](https://edge-reg.mitacs.ca/) porgal.
+If you don’t have an [EDGE](https://edge-reg.mitacs.ca/) account yet, please see the instructions in the M2PI orientation guide to create an account and log in.**_

 ### _High-performing leadership and teams!_ – Asynchronous self-paced e-learning (90 min)